chaitra-mk/aps-portfolio/README.md

 For instance, when a user searches for buses, the initial set may or may not be sorted.
 By applying Merge Sort, the application can sort these results in a way that optimizes for the user's needs.
 For example, buses can first be sorted by fare to identify the cheapest options, then by travel time to find the fastest routes, and finally by relevance, which could be determined by factors like the number of stops or departure times that match the user's preferences.

+Max-heap and Min-heap can also be used.
+The buses can be stored in max-heap where they can be  sorted based on reviews.

 ## Ranked Search Results
 To implement ranked search results in an application like RedBus, a combination of Merge Sort and a Weighted Ranking Algorithm can be highly effective.
 This approach ensures that search results are not only sorted efficiently but also prioritized according to user preferences and historical data.